TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-11-22-how-to-test-monorepo-in-3-layers.md

 <em class="fas fa-3x fa-times text-danger"></em>

 **It will silently pass**.
-Monorepo has many classes you work with and it's some test classes can be accidentally reused in another package, telling you it passes, even though it's broken.
+Monorepo has many classes you work with and some test classes can be accidentally reused in another package.
+Your test run says it passes, even though it's broken.

 You'll find out eventually when `second-package` is downloaded and break the code to somebody but isn't automated testing suppose to prevent that?